Aiosa/PB173/README.md

 C++ project bundle for PB173 course.

-Windows library compiled with cigwin environment, linux for clang 5.0.0
+library: windows compiled with cigwin environment, linux with clang 5.0.0